teklumezgebo/Random-Brewery-Generator/README.md

-# Five Random Breweries
+# Five Random Breweries Web App

-This is a single page web app that shows the user 5 random breweries with the option to refresh the list.
-With each brewery comes it's: name, address, city, state, and website.
+Welcome to the **Five Random Breweries** web app!
+This single-page application allows users to explore a curated list of 5 random breweries.
+The app offers an easy-to-use interface for discovering brewery details such as their name, address, city, state, and website.
+Feel free to refresh the list at any time to uncover new and exciting breweries!

+## How It Works

+The **Five Random Breweries** web app utilizes the power of modern web technologies to provide a seamless experience:

+### Methodology

+Behind the scenes, the app employs the `forEach` method to dynamically generate and display DOM elements.
+These elements showcase brewery information sourced from the Open Brewery DB API (https://www.openbrewerydb.org/).
+When you refresh the list, the app swiftly updates the displayed data by simultaneously removing existing elements and adding new ones.
+This is achieved through two separate functions—one to clear the current data from the screen and another to fetch fresh data from the API and display it.

-## Methodology
+## Features

-This web app uses that forEach method to create and render dom elements that show the api data as mentioned above.
-The api data is fetched from Open Brewery DB (https://www.openbrewerydb.org/).
-On each refresh of the list the dom elements are deleted and replaced simultaneously due to the buttons click event calling 2 different functions; one that deletes all of the p elements storing the data on screen and one that creates new p elements with new data from the api
+- View details of 5 random breweries at a glance.
+- Effortlessly refresh the list to discover new breweries.
+- Click on a brewery's website button to open its website in a new tab, ensuring a seamless browsing experience.
+- Enjoy instant data retrieval upon loading the web app, thanks to the pre-loaded brewery information.

 ## Event Listeners

-The 'click', 'DOMContentLoaded', and 'copy' events were added to the html document.
-There are multiple 'click' events on this webpage with the most important ones being the one that refreshs the list and fetchs new api data simultaneously.
-Theres one other 'click' event that will redirect the user to a new page when they click on the button that opens leads to the brewery's website in a new tab.
-This was put in place in order to let the user stay on the webpage and not have to redirect back to the web app.
-A 'copy event was added in order to notify the user using alert() that whatever they may have copied was added to their clipboard.
-This give reasureance to users that the info from the brewery was indeed copied, which would be useful for grabbing and address or name of the brewery.
-The 'DOMContentLoaded' event is used in order to call the fetchBrewery function when the web app is first loaded.
-This was done in order to provide data right away and not make the user have to refresh the list or click another item on the page to get their first batch of breweries.
+Several event listeners enhance the interactivity of the app:

+- **Click Event:** The primary click event allows you to refresh the brewery list and fetch new data simultaneously.
+Experience the thrill of discovering new breweries with just a click!
+- **Secondary Click Event:** Clicking on a brewery's website button redirects you to its website in a new tab.
+This clever feature ensures you remain within the app while exploring brewery websites.
+- **Copy Event:** Whenever you copy brewery information, rest assured knowing that the app will provide a helpful alert notification.
+This nifty feature confirms that the copied information is now in your clipboard, making it easy to paste and share.

+Cheers to discovering amazing breweries! 🍻